 This chicken is hot and tingly, and every bite is equal parts juicy and crunchy.
 Just watch out for little bits of bone.

 Whoever popularized the saying the “the icing on the cake” needs to redact it and spread the word about the “sesame seeds on the sweet potato.”
 Forgo dessert and have a mound of sweet potato hunks instead.
 The syrupy brown sugar coating quickly hardens, resulting in a crispy, sweet outside and a fluffy inside that we find hard to stop eating.
-The sesame seeds on top bring it all together.
+The sesame seeds on top bring it all together in toasty harmony.